 Tables should be numbered in the order in which they are cited in the text and include appropriate headers.
 Tables should not reiterate information presented in the Results section, but rather should provide clear and concise data that further illustrate the main point.
 Tabular data should directly relate to the hypothesis.

-Publication fee: Just Iranian authors should pay for the costs of editing and preparing their article three hundred thousand tomans ($ 90) to the Journal office account deposit.
+Publication fee: Just Iranian authors should pay for the costs of editing and preparing their article five hundred thousand tomans ($ 150) to the Journal office account deposit.
 And the printing costs for publishing the case report article are one million and one hundred thousand tomans (43 $).

 Duties of Authors: